 Watch What You Eat

 If you’re sitting at a desk all day with very little physical activity, the last thing you need is to eat foods that are going to make you even more sluggish.
 I try to avoid anything too heavy, or large meals in general.
 I also try to stay away from desserts or too many carbs.
 For lunch, I usually bring a wrap or salad with tuna, beans, or some sort of deli meat.
 My snacks are usually string cheese, fruits, and veggies.

 You Might Also Like: Natural Ways to Boost Your Energy

 There are so many articles out there about small workouts you can do while sitting at your desk.
 No, you aren’t going to be burning major calories or training for a marathon this way, but something is better than nothing!

 You can also turn work-related activities into exercise when you’d normally do them sitting at your desk.
-If you’re having a meeting, see if you’re meeting partner would be open to a walking meeting (assuming you don’t have to take notes during).
+If you’re having a meeting, see if your meeting partner would be open to a walking meeting (assuming you don’t have to take notes during).
 Also, next time you’re thinking of calling or emailing a coworker in the same building, walk to their department or desk and have the conversation that way.
 Finally, start taking business calls on your cell phone and walk while you’re talking.

 Extend Your Travel Time

 Extending your travel time is an easy way to stay active a bit more during your work day.
 One way to do this is to park further away than you normally do to incorporate a little extra walking.
 You can also skip the elevator and take the stairs.

 You Might Also Like: How to Develop Habits for Healthy Living